-- If EL1 is using AArch64, then the Context ID is held in CONTEXTIDR_EL1.
+- If EL1 is using AArch64, then the Context ID is sampled from CONTEXTIDR_EL1.

-- If EL1 is using AArch32, then the Context ID is held in CONTEXTIDR.
+- If EL1 is using AArch32, then the Context ID is sampled from CONTEXTIDR.

 - If EL3 is implemented and is using AArch32, then CONTEXTIDR is a banked register, and EDCIDSR samples the current banked copy of CONTEXTIDR for the Security state that is associated with the most recent EDPCSR sample.

-Because the value written to EDCIDSR is an indirect read of CONTEXTIDR, therefore it is CONSTRAINED UNPREDICTABLE whether EDCIDSR is set to the original or new value if a read of EDPCSRlo samples:
+Because the value written to EDCIDSR is an indirect read of CONTEXTIDR, it is CONSTRAINED UNPREDICTABLE whether EDCIDSR is set to the original or new value if EDPCSR samples:

 - The next Context synchronization event.